The Supremacy Clause.

 A Little Legal Help

-I debated whether or not to include this video and ultimately decided that it would be helpful to y’all to listen to a legal scholar explain this clause.
+I debated whether or not to include this video and ultimately decided that it would be helpful for y’all to listen to a legal scholar explain this clause.
 Her name is Krisanne Hall and she is a legal scholar, a lawyer, and much more versed in the nuances of law than I am (I have a Ph.D. but do not claim to be as knowledgeable about the nuances of the law as a legal scholar might be).

 Fascinating, right?
 Clearly, the clause has been taken severely out of context to justify extreme federal power.
 Not surprising, of course, since our founders also predicted that ambition would counteract ambition, meaning everyone in government would be hungry for and fight for their own ambition for power.
 The federal government is going to do whatever it can to eat up as much power as it can.